About Supply Chain Asia

 Supply Chain Asia is a not-for-profit professional body that aims to bring professionals from within the logistics and supply chain industry together to share knowledge, learn from one another and create opportunities for collaborations.

-The three main focus of SCA are connecting people from various sectors of the industry, encouraging communication amongst professionals and creating opportunities for collaborations.
+The three main focus of SCA is connecting people from various sectors of the industry, encouraging communication amongst professionals and creating opportunities for collaborations.
 The four main pillars of the organisations are memberships, events, academy and publication.

 SCA holds various events annually to provide networking and learning opportunities for the community.
 The organisation also provides training courses in the area of logistics and SCM, equipping attendees with skills that are applicable to the real working scenarios in the industry.
-As for membership, SCA aims to develop a close-knit community that continues to better itself by leveraging on SCA’s platform and services.
+As for membership, SCA aims to develop a close-knit community that continues to better itself by leveraging SCA’s platform and services.